Refining Bounds for Snyder and GUP Models through Seismic Wave Analysis: Introduction

 In this paper, we base on the non-commutative (NC) geometry describing the quantum structure of space-time resulting in the modification of the quantum phase space together with GUP framework, to study the implications of these modifications on the possible physical effects.
 Our study gives more stringent constraints on the model parameter compared to other works that analyze astrophysical objects, but here we consider Earth as such object.
-In fact considering seismological data from Earth gives bounds much closer to the upper bounds obtained in the tabletop experiments not related to gravity \cite{Bosso:2023aht} and references therein.
+In fact considering seismological data from Earth gives bounds much closer to the upper bounds obtained in the tabletop experiments not related to gravity (see \cite{Bosso:2023aht} and references therein).
 To this aim we use a novel approach \cite{kozak2021metric,Kozak:2023axy,kozak2023earthquakes} which relies on the use of seismic data from Earth to constrain an additional term appearing in the effective Poisson equation resulting from the modifications arising in quantum phase space due to the noncommutativity of space-time \cite{pachol2023constraining}.
+These corrections, being second-order (therefore they will appear in the Poisson equation), are relatively small but have been shown to influence astrophysical structure equations and microphysics.
+For rocky planets, their interior layers are well-described by a modified polytropic model \cite{Seager:2007ix}, which incorporates quantum effects \cite{salpeter1967theoretical}.
+In contrast, the outer layers are effectively characterized by the empirical Birch law.

 The quantum space-time we use is given by the Snyder model \cite{snyder1947quantized}, where the space-time coordinates are NC and the commutation relation between them is proportional to the Lorentz generators.
 The Lorentz symmetry underlying this quantum space-time remains undeformed at the algebraic level hence the Snyder model is an example of a Lorentz-covariant NC space-time, featuring a fundamental length scale.
 The deformation of the quantum-mechanical phase space we consider, up to the linear order in the non-commutativity parameter $\beta$, has the following form \cite{meljanac2021heisenberg} \footnote{reduced to the relation between spacial coordinates, in accordance with the GUP framework.}: